What is canakinumab?

 Canakinumab is a monoclonal antibody that blocks certain proteins in the body that can affect inflammation and other immune responses.
 Canakinumab is used to treat certain types of periodic fever syndromes, sometimes called auto-inflammatory syndromes.

 Periodic fever syndromes are rare and often inherited conditions caused by mutations in certain genes; usually genes that are involved in producing a certain protein or enzyme in the body.
 People with a periodic fever syndrome have episodes of fever and inflammation without other causes such as infection or virus.

 Canakinumab is used to treat the following periodic fever syndromes in adults and children who are at least 4 years old:

 Cryopyrin-Associated Periodic Syndromes, including Familial Cold Autoinflammatory Syndrome and Muckle-Wells Syndrome

 Hyperimmunoglobulin D Syndrome, also called Mevalonate Kinase Deficiency

 Canakinumab may also be used for purposes not listed in this medication guide.

 Serious and sometimes fatal infections may occur during treatment with canakinumab.
-Call your doctor right away if you have signs of infection such as: ongoing cough, fever lasting longer than 3 days, redness in one part of your body, or warmth or swelling under your skin.
+Call your doctor right away if you have signs of infection such as:

 Before taking this medicine